pastifra/TiROD_code/README.md

 We benhmarked both regularization based CL apporaches and replay based CL approaches.

-The figure in the left depicts the overall mAP performances in the series of 10 CL tasks defined by TiROD.
+The figure in the left depicts the overall mAP performances in the series of 10 CL tasks defined by the TiROD Cross Domain Scenario.

 ****
 # CL benchmark